 But DOS scripts can contain more powerful commands that are only used in scripts.
 For example, "echo" can output a message. "@echo off", as the first line of a script, can suppress the output of the script's commands.
 If you need to test if something is true, use an "if" statement.
 If you need to test whether a file or folder exists, use the "exist" statement.
 To perform some commands on a list of files or folders, use a "for" loop.
 To skip ahead or go backwards within a script, use "goto"; but keep them to an absolute minimum, because they can make your code as convoluted as a plate of spaghetti.
 To stop the execution of your script temporarily and wait for user input, use the "pause" statement.

-Now we will try out some of these commands in a short script, to demonstrate their usage.
+Now I will try out some of these commands in a short script, to demonstrate their usage.
 Any line beginning with a colon and a space, is ignored by the DOS command interpreter.
 This is an excellent way to insert comments in your scripts, so in the future you or someone else can better understand the purpose of each commented chunk of code.
 If the space is absent, then the first word is considered to be a destination for a "goto" command.
 Alternatively, you can begin a comment line with "rem", which is short for "remark".

 The following script saves some files to a backup partition, D:, if a folder "C:\files_to_backup" exists: